We are Mace

 Do your homework!
 Before you begin your fundraising, determine what you need, know your financial situation, and think realistically.
 How smoothly the investment process will go and how much leverage a venture capital firm will ask in return for its money depends entirely on your preparations.
 The tastier the honey, the better the money, and vice versa.
 MACE will guide you through the entire investment process, from doing your homework to passing the exam.
 We strive to be the Robin to your Batman.
 And since the devil is in the details, you can rest assured that we will have done our homework too.

-III.
 Stock-options

 “Just rest and vest.” – Bighead, character on Pied Piper, an HBO sitcom